creative-commoners/testrepo/docs/index.md

 * View any of the reports in the CMS
 * Filter/search report data
 * Export to CSV and/or render the "print" view

+### User defined forms

+* Create a User Defined Form page and add some fields to it
+* Add multiple pages to the form fields and check that the frontend renders them correctly into each page, and that you can navigate between the pages
+* Ensure required fields are validated for input, minimum and maximum length etc, and that custom error messages defined on form fields are shown when a validation error occurs on the field
+* Assign yourself as an email recipient for submissions in a user defined form and check that you get an email when a submission is made
+* Duplicate a user defined form page and check that all form fields and form field options (for multiple select fields) are also duplicated and associated to the new page

+### Frontend search

+_Note: Only if search is enabled, for example on the CWP platform._

+* Check that searching for a term returns pages that contain the term in a title, content field, etc, or that a page with content blocks that match the term are returned
+* Search for a misspelt term and check that the Solr search engine suggests the correct spelling for it

 ### General test variations